Admiral Jonathan T. Howe became

 Distinguished Service medals, the Defense Superior Service medal, and three Legions of

 Merit.
+Admiral retired from the U.S. Navy in 1992.
 As a civilian, he also received the National Security medal.

 Admiral Howe is married to Dr. Harriet Mangrum Howe and they have six grown